 This post contains affiliate links.
 By purchasing through this link, we get a small commission.
 Rest assured – we only share links to products that we know and love!

-I have the HP OfficeJet 4635 (now the HP OfficeJet 4650 e-All-in-One Printer), so every time I buy a new black and white and color ink cartridge, it costs me around $68.00.
+I have the HP OfficeJet 4635 (now the HP OfficeJet 4650 e-All-in-One Printer), so every time I had to buy a new black and white and color ink cartridge, it costed me around $68.00.
+NO THANK YOU!

 #1 – An Eligible Printer

 First, you need an eligible printer so you can start printing with color ink on a budget.
 Click here to find a list.
 Since you have an eligible printer, your printer will “communicate” with HP and inform them to send you more ink when you are running low.
 You will never have to leave a print job halfway done because you’ve run out of ink.
 This print service will make sure you are always stocked up.

 If your color printer is not on the list, I would 100% say it is worth it to buy one that is on the list.
 The money you will save in ink in the long run will more than make up for it!
 Plus, my printer scans, faxes, makes copies, and prints from my cell phone!
 No matter if it is printed or copies, you are set.

 After you have an eligible printer, you’ll need to choose your plan.
 Plans are month-to-month without annual fees.
 Choose a plan based on how much you think you’ll print at home.
 Keep in mind that you can always change it (without a fee)!
 For the sake of comparison I’m going to show you the numbers based on the most expensive plan.
 Since my husband prints a lot at home too, I went with this plan.
 These plans make printing with color ink on a budget possible.

 For (let’s round) $10 a month, I can print up to 300 pages.
 Those can be 300 FULL COLOR pages, 300 black and white pages, or any combination of the above!
 Once you print more than 300 pages, it costs $1 for every additional 25 pages.